RxLaboratory/Ramses/src-docs/docs/addons/index.md

 The panel must display buttons for all available commands.

-The panel must also provide a way to quickly set the current *Project* and *Step*, and show the opened asset or shot information: state, version, date, comment...
+The panel must also provide a way to quickly set the current *Project* and *Step*, and show the opened asset or shot information: state, version, date, comment, completion ratio...
 This information is retrieved from the client application if available, or from the [*Ramses Tree*](../files/tree.md) if not.
 The panel and this information must be updated as soon as the opened file changes, or at least when the user interacts with it.

+Information available in the panel:

+- Current user (online only)
+- Current project
+- Step
+- Current shot or asset
+    - Containing asset group or sequence (sequence available only if online)
+    - Date of latest version (read only)
+    - Current state
+    - Current resource name
+    - Current version (read only)
+    - Completion ratio
+    - Is template (read only)

 If the client application is not available, the *Project* and *Step* information is displayed but cannot be changed. *Comment* is not available.

 ### Settings

 If the host application provides a way to display the settings of its add-ons, the settings should be located there (and the *settings* command should open this location if possible).
-If it does not, tha Add-on must provide a dialog or a panel to let the user change the settings.
+If it does not, the Add-on must provide a dialog or a panel to let the user change the settings.

 These settings are:

 - Location of the *Ramses Client* executable file (*.exe* on *Windows*, *.app* on *MacOS*, *.appimage* or binary on *Linux*)
 - Listening port of the *Ramses Daemon*

-Note: the settings are saved in a shared location between all add-ons so that they're configured only once.
+Note: the settings are saved in a shared location (user documents folder ?) between all add-ons so that they're configured only once.
 They're in an easy-to-edit JSON text file.